ga-wdi-lessons/js-events-callbacks/readme.md

 ## Framing (5 minutes / 0:05)
 In order to do things on the client side and give our web applications behavior, we need programmatic access to the HTML and CSS using Javascript.
 Enter the **document object model**, more commonly known as **the DOM**.
 This powerful tool allows Javascript to interface with our HTML.
 Now we have the ability to generate functionality that can act on HTML elements or be activated by HTML elements.

-**Why do we as web developers want to be able to interact with our HTMl elements**
+**Why do we as web developers want to be able to interact with our HTML elements**
 * What benefits can you think of?

 ## Set Up (5 minutes / 0:10)